nuxeo/nuxeo-studio-community-cookbook/modules/partners/genus/nev-viewer/README.md

 ## Configuration

-The logic of when to show the Nuxeo Enhanced Viewer is configured in the `_checkNEVViewerMimetypes` method of the `nev-document-viewer` element.
+The logic of when to show the Nuxeo Enhanced Viewer is configured in the `_useNEVViewer` method of the `nev-document-viewer` element.
 This behavior can be easily modified to allow different logic to take place, such as only showing the viewer when a document has a specific facet, or property.